Comparisons11 min read

 • Drag-and-drop email builder with 100+ pre-designed templates

-• Customer Journey Builder — a powerful visual automation tool
+• Customer Journey Builder — a visual automation tool that actually packs some power

 • Predictive analytics including purchase likelihood and customer lifetime value